Do you have plans to change this year – perhaps take your life to the next level with a New Year’s Resolutions?

-If you’re serious about making a change, then don’t just set a resolution because it sounds good (“I’m going to run a marathon this year” or “I’m going to visit every continent”).
+If you’re serious about making a change, then don’t just set a resolution because it sounds good – or because you think it will impress other people.

-Don’t set a goal that you know in the back of your mind you won’t reach – or you’ll sabotage yourself from the start.
+If you instead set a goal that you know in the back of your mind you won’t reach then you’re just sabotaging yourself from the start.